stephensxu/evigilo/README.md

 ![Evigilo Logo](http://aviioblog.s3.amazonaws.com/screenshot-kensodevVC75M0a.jpg-2014-12-22-np7n4.png)

-Evigilo is a minimalist API to store/track your database changes.
+Evigilo is a minimalist API to store/track your data chages in your database or any other storage.

 Evigilo is specifically designed to be used as a microservice with **zero** dependencies on your current application.